Gordon Hayward Is Done Layin' Low

 It was his wife, Robyn, who has powered his fashion makeover.
 She found Josh Pereira at Titletown Barbers in suburban Natick, Massachusetts, on Instagram.
 "We really try to go for the European look for him," Pereira says of Hayward's signature, shaved-on-the-sides style.

-Pereira styled that before Hayward’s first joint Celtics press conference with Kyrie Irving.
+Pereira styled that before Hayward's first joint Celtics press conference with Kyrie Irving.
 Hayward is now a regular customer.
-“In a matter of two weeks, I probably cut his hair three times,” Pereira said.
+"In a matter of two weeks, I probably cut his hair three times," Pereira said.

 MORE FROM B/R MAG'S NBA PREVIEW: